LePetitBloc/wallets/README.md

 # Masternodes
-Open masternodes list with configuration details and ready to deploy images.
+Open masternodes map with configuration details and ready to deploy images.

 ## Data structure
 ```